ccattuto/riscv-python/README.md

 - The provided Makefile builds all Newlib examples using Newlib-nano (`--specs=nano.specs` linker option).
 - The linker scripts and emulator assume 1Mb of RAM (addresses `0x00000000` - `0x000FFFFF`).
 If you change RAM size, make sure you update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`.
 - The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries.
-- If `mtvec` is zero, the emulator's trap handler is invoked, supporting Newlib's system calls.
-If you install your own trap handler (non-zero `mtvec`), the system calls won't work unless your trap handler supports them.
+- When a trap condition is triggered, if `mtvec` is set to zero, the emulator's trap handler is invoked and supports Newlib's system calls.
+If you install your own trap handler (non-zero `mtvec`), you are responsible for all trap behavior including system calls.

 ###  Performance notes
 Tested using the binaries in `prebuilt/` with Python 3.12 (Anaconda) on OSX Sequoia (~1.5 million instructions per second).